Are you interested in selling Medicare Advantage successfully?

 What Technology Do You Need?

 DD: So from a technology standpoint, what does an agent need to have with them?
 Do they need laptops, iPads?
-What kind of tech do they need to get out there and sell this stuff to Medicare Advantage prospects?
+What kind of tech do they need to get out there selling Medicare Advantage plans?

-Well now I use an iPad.
+Now I use an iPad.
 I don’t leave home without it anymore.
-Now I still carry my computer bag of files in case I get in an area with limited service.
+I still carry my computer bag of files in case I get in an area with limited service.
 So I still have my drug lists, just in the form of PDFs.